IamOD1/IamOD1-Grow-a-Garden-Macro/README.md

 ##
--Please report issues in issues tab not in my discord -for older versions of macro download and setup tesseract
+-Please report issues in issues tab not in my discord -for older versions of macro download and setup tesseract -if your macro/gui navigation starts at hotbar reinstall roblox